jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 What can you tell about this file?

 ## Per sequence GC content
 This module intends to show the proportion of GC content in the reads.
-The blue line represents a theoretical distr
+The blue line represents a theoretical distribution (Normal) of your observed data.
+Deviations from this theoretical distribution often implies contamination of some kind (adapter/primer dimers, multiple species in the run).
+FastQC assumes that you are analy

 ## Per base N content